enewe101/iterable_queue/README.md

 		do_something_with(work)
 ```

-Because the `IterableQueue` knows how many producers and consumers are open,
-it knows when no more work will come through the queue, and so it can
-stop iteration transparently.

-(Although you can, if you choose, consume the queue "manually" by calling
+You can, if you choose, consume the queue "manually" by calling
-`queue.get()`, with `Queue.Empty` being raised whenever the queue is empty, and `iterable_queue.ConsumerQueueClosedException` being raised when the queue is empty with no more work coming.)
+`queue.get()`.  `queue.Empty` being raised whenever the queue is empty, except
+when the queue is empty, *and* all producers are finished, it raises
+`iterable\_queue.Done`.

 ## Use `IterableQueue` ##
 As mentioned, `IterableQueue` is a directed queue, meaning that it has